chiral-carbon/kg-for-science/README.md

-# KG For Science
+# Mapping the Data Landscape For Generalizable Scientific Models

-This is a WIP that builds knowledge graphs to extract structured information from scientific publications, datasets and articles.
+This is a WIP that builds a knowledge base to store structured information extracted from scientific publications, datasets and articles using LLMs.

-We want to cover all of "science", and perform semantic search and interact with the tool, and be able to perform RAG.
+We want to cover all of "science", and perform semantic search and interact with the tool.

+This tool helps us identify the gaps where current foundation models lack coverage and where they can generalize well.
+It also helps us discover overlaps of methods used across different fields, that can help facilitate in building more unified foundation models for science.

-We use Llama-3 70B for structured information extraction.
+We use the Llama-3-70B-Instruct model for structured information extraction.

 ## Installation